 We called into question that a computer program is merely an instrument.
 And, we as the user are the determinant of whether it will work properly or not.

 Here is the scenario: you can lend a drawing tablet to an elementary school kid; simultaneously, a pencil is also given to a designer graphic.
 Let them make a scratch, and without seeing the result, you already know who will do better.
 Therefore, we could stay pretty optimistic about kicking out the idea that PowerPoint isn’t much to look at.

-By applying UI looks in slides, we felt that we finally set the trend of presentation template design.
+By applying UI looks in slides, we finally set the design trends of PowerPoint presentations.
 Nevertheless, there is a distinction between good and bad in this manner.
 We indeed meet our expectations.
 But, is that matter for our clients?
 Well, let’s ask them.

 Do you think it’s essential to apply a splashy placeholder?
-Do you believe a presentation will be more outstanding after using many typefaces?
+Do you believe PowerPoint presentations will be more outstanding after using many typefaces?
 Or more professional looking because of a playful vector?

 For some, those mentioned features are arguably unimportant.
-Something sometimes looks good but useless.
-It is the price that we get to pay than offered by humdrum jobs.
-We care about ‘cool-looking slide’ without thinking if it’s applicable in the actual presentation, first mistake.
-So many people follow that, and the presentation template marketplace is filled with that kind of design style, second mistake.
+Something sometimes looks good but is useless.
+It is the price that we get to pay that is offered by humdrum jobs.
+We care about a ‘cool-looking slide’ without thinking if it’s applicable in the actual presentation, the first mistake.
+So many people follow that, and the presentation template marketplace is filled with that kind of design style, the second mistake.
 Subsequently, we began to raise awareness to prioritize our clients, not our designers.
 Because that’s where our products end.
 And here are common mistakes in PowerPoint presentations in breakdown: